jborbely/msl-network2/docs/index.md

 ![network.svg](assets/images/network.svg)

 Messages are transferred using [ZeroMQ](https://zeromq.org/) sockets.
 As such, the order in which you run a Broker, Client or Service does not matter.
 A Service can connect to a Broker that has not started yet and when the Broker does start running it will register the Service as being available for Clients to interact with.
 When a Service disconnects, the Broker unregisters it.
+A Client can connect to a Broker that has not started yet and it can link with a Service that is not available yet, but it cannot get a reply from the Service until the Service is running to process the request.

 Any programming language that has a ZeroMQ [binding](http://wiki.zeromq.org/bindings:_start) available can be used to implement a Client or a Service.
 So a Client written in Python could be requesting a Service written in C++ to process the request (or vice versa).

 ## Broker
-A Broker is the central node in the network.
+A Broker is the central node in the network and acts as a message proxy.
 Running a single Broker instance can support many [Client][]s and [Service][]s connected to it simultaneously.
 The Broker routes a [Client][]'s request to the appropriate [Service][] and sends the [Service][]'s reply back to the [Client][] (ZeroMQ REQ-REP pattern).
 A Broker also distributes a message published by a [Service][] to all [Client][]'s that are subscribed (ZeroMQ PUB-SUB pattern).
+A message is routed as soon as possible once it is received, a queue is not used.
+A Broker only checks who the recipient is for a message it receives, it does not do any processing with the content of the message.

 There are a few runnable [examples][] that are available when `msl-network` is installed.
 The [Echo][] example illustrates the ZeroMQ REQ-REP pattern and the [Heartbeat][] example illustrates the ZeroMQ PUB-SUB pattern.

 ## Message Format
 A message (a request, reply or publication) is transferred as bytes, but a [Client][] and [Service][] can control how data is serialised into bytes and whether compression is applied before the bytes are transferred.
 The serialisation/compression algorithm is controlled by the [Flag][] enumeration value.
 When a [Client][] or [Service][] receives a message, the message is automatically decompressed and deserialised.

 The default serialisation method uses the [pickle][] format with no compression.
-When using the [pickle][] format to serialise data, it is important that you trust the [Client][]s and [Service][]s that you are transferring messages to.
+When using the [pickle][] format to serialise data, it is important that you trust the [Client][]s and [Service][]s that you are transferring messages between.

 You can also temporarily change the flag value before sending a request (see [here][msl.network.client.Client.flag_at]) or a reply (see [here][msl.network.service.Service.flag_at]).

 ## (A)synchronous Requests
 A [Client][] can send requests either asynchronously or synchronously (the default).
-When an asynchronous request is sent a [Future][concurrent.futures.Future] instance is returned that will eventually contain the reply to the request as the [result][concurrent.futures.Future.result].
-When a synchronous request is sent, the reply is returned.
+When an asynchronous request is sent, a [Future][concurrent.futures.Future] instance is returned which will eventually contain the reply to the request as the [result][concurrent.futures.Future.result].
+When a synchronous request is sent, the reply from the [Service][] is returned.

 !!! example
     See the [Echo][] example to [start the Broker][echo-broker] and [start the Service][echo-service] so that you can run the following example script.

+    See [here][msl.network.client.Link.__getattr__] for more information about the `sync` keyword argument in the following example script.

 ```python
 from msl.network import Client